jarimatti/camel-rest-sample/README.md

             .endRest()

-The bean returns a Java List of User objects, which is automagically transformed to JSON by Jackson, which Camel uses by default.
+The bean returns a Java List of User objects, which is automagically transformed to JSON by Jackson.
 The response HTTP Content-Type header is set using the method `produces("application/json")`.

+It is possible to set the output type with method `typeOut`, but it's not required by Camel.

 ### Passing URI parameter to method